rust-lang/rfcs/text/0000-gen-fn.md

 It's another language feature for something that can already be written entirely in user code.

+In contrast to `Generator`, `gen` blocks that produce `Iterator`s cannot hold references across `yield` points.
+See also https://doc.rust-lang.org/std/iter/fn.from_generator.html, which has an `Unpin` bound on the generator it takes to produce an `Iterator`.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives
 ## Keyword